How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 The duration of your silk press is relative to how well you maintain it.

-Sounds harsh, but when it comes to a long-lasting silk press, the power is in your hands.
+It sounds harsh, but the power is in your hands when it comes to a long-lasting silk press.
+50% is the stylist's technique; the other 50% is all you!
 Since silk presses do not chemically alter your natural texture, your hair will revert simply because of carelessness.
 Don't let that be you, sis!

 I've put together five keys to making your silk press last.
 Learn from my mistakes and check them out below: